Gin-Quin/Mopus/README.md

 If you've installed Mopus globally, make sure your global node modules path is added to your environment variables.
 To check if you can access mopus CLI, write in your console : `mopus -v`.

+If you've installed Mopus locally, use npx : `npx mopus -v`.

 To build your project, go to the folder with the `mopus.json` file and execute : `mopus`.

 You can pass options :